OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 Skype is committed to respecting your privacy and the confidentiality of your personal data, traffic data and communications content.

-This Privacy Policy is designed to assist you in understanding how Skype uses and safeguards the information you provide in using Skype's internet communications, Skype's websites and/or Skype's products, including without limitation, the ‘Qik’ branded products.
+This Privacy Policy is designed to assist you in understanding how Skype uses and safeguards the information you provide in using Skype's internet communications, Skype's websites and/or Skype's products.

 Please note that Skype is now a part of Microsoft.